 Views of the ring.

-The individual dumbbell design comprises a 23" MDF wheel, wooden headstock and papier mache bell hung in a wooden frame.
-The standard wheel weighs approx. 12 lb, with cutouts in the upper quadrants and 6 lb of steel weights attached to the lower half to represent a metal bell.
-However, in the Wickham Ring the wheel flanges are graded in thickness from treble to tenor and the papier mache bells are also graded slightly, giving a tenor weight approx. 15% greater than the treble.
+The standard dumbbell design comprises a 23" MDF wheel, wooden headstock and papier mache bell hung in a wooden frame.
+The upper half of the wheel with pierced quadrants weights approx. 5 lb.
+The lower half weighs approx. 7 lb, plus 6 lb of attached steel weights to represent a metal bell.
+In the Wickham Ring the wheel flanges are graded slightly in thickness from treble to tenor and the papier mache bells are also graded slightly, giving a tenor weight approx. 15% greater than the treble.
 The equivalent weight of the tenor, allowing for the effect of the wheel as well as the added metal weight, is approx. 10 lb.

 The design loosely represents a bell in a traditional frame and provides ample room for a bell of up to 10" in diameter.
 The existing papier mache bells could thus in the future be replaced by real bells, with a tenor up to about 20 lb, to create a true mini ring.
 [There are, however, no plans to do this in the foreseeable future.]